GabrielaBenalcazar/cabify/README.md

 ### Extensive unit tests

-Since the core funcionality (creating the groups) is quite complex, unit tests have been written to ensure that all edge cases are covered.
+Since the core functionality (creating the groups) is quite complex, unit testshave been written to ensure that all edge cases are covered.
 The tests have been written using the [jest][1] framework.

 ### Variable group size